alosultan/DjangoAndAsyncCompare/README.md

-The dome project that is used in [this tutorial](https://blog.devgenius.io/django-sync-and-async-6c8a219838c5)
+The demo project that is used in [this tutorial](https://blog.devgenius.io/django-sync-and-async-6c8a219838c5)